branden-chaisorn/ChatMatch/README.md

 ### Why These Libraries
 - Jsoup
-    - Jsoup was used in order to be able to grab the title of a page given a URL.
-It was selected because of it's long running support and ease of use.
-There are a couple of different ways to perform the grab (Some bad ways include loading a WebView and now showing it, etc.) but Jsoup proved to be easy to use and have a clean way of retrieving just a page's title.
+    - Jsoup was used to grab the title of a page given a URL.
+This library was selected because of it's long running support and ease of use.
+There are a couple of different ways to perform the grab, an inefficient way would be loading a WebView and now showing it, but Jsoup is easy to use and has a clean way of retrieving a page's title.
 Ideally I would like to use a library that had better error handling.
 - Anko
     - Anko was used because it's simply a library that makes kotlin more readable and concise without making things too obscure.
 Specficially the doAsync coroutine made the code more readable.
 - Dagger 2
-    - The decision to use Dagger 2 in this case was purely to make our MainActivity more readable and to hide the creation of the JsonCreator.
+    - In this case, the decision to use Dagger 2 in this case was purely to make our MainActivity more readable and to hide the creation of the JsonCreator.
 Additionally, in a larger scale app the use of dependency injection via Dagger 2 would make more sense since you'd have a centrally located area for various dependencies.
 - Mockito-Kotlin
-    - Mockito-Kotlin was used so that classes / objects that we didn't want to test at a given time did not need to be.
+    - Mockito-Kotlin was used so that we can select which classes / objects to test.
 This creates a nice separation of concerns when testing and helps to ensure that you only test what you want.
 - Android-Check
-    - This library was used to be able to run static analysis checks against the code base.
+    - The Android-Check is used to be able to run static analysis checks against the code base.
     Checkstyle acts as a heavy linter on the project, helping to maintain a consistent code style across the project which makes it easier for collaboration.
-The android linter that runs this gives suggestions and risk assessements against the code while suggesting best practices for Android (Note: It's kotlin support isn't all there and it suggests fixes that don't work in kotlin / don't make sense to change, hence the 17 violations).
+The Android linter that runs this gives suggestions and risk assessments against the code while suggesting best practices for Android (Note: It's kotlin support isn't all there and it suggests fixes that don't work in kotlin / don't make sense to change, hence the 17 violations).
 PMD is another static analysis tool that is used to find common code mistakes before it's too late.
 Findbugs is also normally used as a static analysis tool again used to find common programming mistakes.
-In this case however, the script was not running and would crash therefore we skip it's check on the project.
+In this case, however, the script was not running and would crash therefore we skip it's check on the project.

 ## Future Improvements

-- A better way to handle the error cases from Jsoup.
-In kotlin at least, there was no ask for protection of a try/catch so I, right now, catch an IOException and populate the link title with badURL.
-Additionally, if there is a SocketTimeoutException eventually we return with socketTimeout.
- These keys could be used by a backend as a check or we could come up with a better way to handle bad cases while still providing a good user experience.
+- Find A better way to handle the error cases from Jsoup.
+In Kotlin at least, there is no ask for protection of a try/catch so right now I catch an IOException and populate the link title with badRequest.
+This key could be used on the backend as a check or we could come up with a better way to handle bad cases while still providing a good user experience.
 - Error handling for the callbacks.
 Right now the callbacks have a success case but it would be good to improve upon error cases and test that they are valid.
+If this was an SDK I would suggest having a fail case for the callback and return the exception to let the user handle the error case as they wish.
 - Fully automated build system.
 On a larger scale having thorough testing / static analysis on the whole code base.
 I would additionally spend time to generate some code coverage metrics (though that metric and chasing 100% isn't always a good goal).
-- Find some sort of replacement for Findbugs for Kotlin so we can gain back it's benefits.
+- Find a replacement for Findbugs for Kotlin to find simple code mistakes.
 - Refine the UI even more
 - Handle more edge cases for url processing (I'm particularly interested in how this is done on Stride)